wunderwuzzi23/huskyai/README.md

 ### Web Server

-The way Husky AI is hosted in production currently is by using `flock` and a simple `crontab` entry:
+You can  use something like `flock` and a simple `crontab` entry also.

 ```
 sudo crontab -e